SeeStarz/Personal-Website/README.md

 Q: Why not `react`?
 A: I'm a JS hater thank you very much.

-Q: If you're a JS hater, why use `live-server` and `tailwind`?
+~~Q: If you're a JS hater, why use `live-server` and `tailwind`?~~
-A: Well it's too annoying to find replacements.
-At least it's install once forget forever.
+~~A: Well it's too annoying to find replacements.
+At least it's install once forget forever.~~
+Apparently, `live-server` has a rust port and `tailwindcss` has a standalone binary.

 Q: Why `jinja2`?
 A: Well, in my uni I was taught `django`.`jinja2` was pretty similar, so why not?
 Gets the job done.

 Q: Why `nix`?
-A: I've been wanting to use `nix` for a while, it's quite overwhelming but a pretty cool concept.
-The main reason I use `nix` however, is because `npm` sucks so bad, I don't even get virtual environment. `nix` solves this by providing a consistent and isolated environment.
+A: I've been wanting to use `nix` for a while, it's quite overwhelming but a pretty cool concept. ~~The main reason I use `nix` however, is because `npm` sucks so bad, I don't even get virtual environment. `nix` solves this by providing a consistent and isolated environment.~~ Sunken cost fallacy, I'm already regretting this decision.

 Q: Why not `docker` instead for consistent build environment?
 A: I may have skill issue here, but `apt-get` shenanigans is just weird, it's also slow if you decide to change any of the installs.